Table of Contents

 - In case of emergency, we have medical personnel standing by and a medical tent at the finish line.

-- There will be tons of toilets on course, because when you gotta go, you gotta go.
+- There will be tons of toilets on course.
 Port-o-johns are located at the start/finish area and at the aid stations.

 Course is subject to change.15k Elevation Map